marmalade/zbar/README.md

 ==================================
 ZBar, adapated to Marmalade build system by Morningstar Enterprises Inc.

-Only supports QR code functionality
+Only supports QR code functionality.
+Tested and used in production apps.

 License: GNU Lesser General Public License, version 2.1